 We are especially proud of the herbal spiral we made out of stones from the river.
 It is a great way how to successfully plant herbs which require different planting conditions.
 The ones which need the least water are planted on the top.
 Others, which need more water can be planted further down.
 And at the very bottom of the spiral is a little water reservoir for the birds and insect.

-Further, we built a compost, we were planting and replanting trees, insulating the roof of our house, collecting trash around the yard and along the street and taking care about the garden.
+Further, we built a compost, we were planting and replanting trees, insulating the roof of our house, taking care about the garden and collecting even more local trash.
 Anchica also got pretty wild with making massages and home-made eco-bio products like fruit liqueurs, cosmetic, cleaning liquids,..
 I am also especially proud of her painted mandala, but best check it out yourself.

 One big family

 If you think now that we worked like crazy from the morning till the evening, we have to correct you.
-Deny is amazing, so we could be the masters of our time and we didn’t neglect to explore the surroundings of Mulegé and to get in touch with the locals.
+Deny is amazing.
+We could be the masters of our time.
+And we didn’t neglect to explore the surroundings of Mulegé and to get in touch with the locals.

 One of those locals is Frank, who lived just opposite of the river by the highway.
-His father Francisco is the owner of a grocery and liqueur store and Frank helped him out during that time.
-He has a passion for cooking and from him we learned how to cook Pulpo (Octopus) or how to prepare “Ceviche” (raw small cut fish, mixed with vegetables) or tacos or sea food coctail.
-We don’t know who is crazier, Frank who likes to jump from high cliffs to the sea, or his Dog “Dogginko”, who could jump from the dam and swim with me for hours.
+His father Francisco is the owner of a grocery and liqueur store.
+Frank helped him out during that time.
+He has a passion for cooking.
+From him we learned how to cook Pulpo (Octopus) or how to prepare “Ceviche” (raw small cut fish, mixed with vegetables), tacos and sea food coctail.
+We don’t know who is crazier, Frank who likes to jump from high cliffs to the sea, or his dog, who could jump from the dam and swim with me for hours.

 Another magic moment was, when we followed the river upstream and explored a canyon with Deny, Beth and some friends.
 Last but no least, south and north of Mulegé there are beautiful beaches.
 And we had access to kayaks, vans, bikes..
-But about them we will tell you in a separate post.
+And there were no tourists 🙂 But about them we will tell you in a separate post.

 Tears in our eyes

 During the almost 3 months we stayed in Mulegé it became more and more our home.
-The longer we stayed, the more people we got to know.
 It felt like one big family.
 Of course, we were also excited to be able to finally continue our biking adventure.
 But the day when we left Mulegé we had tears in our eyes.
 We hope to return one day.
 THANK YOU MULEGE!
 Thank you for the best possible bike-touring quarantine!